iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.2/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 2 reviews"/>
 </p>

+> I have used this app for almost a year now and it was working perfectly, until i had to replace my phone now it will not work anymore.
+Unfortunately i now find that the app is now useless as it will not allow access to the exposure check's so i have no idea if i have been in contact with someone who may have put info on about a positive covid test.
+So i now find the app a total pain and now worth having anymore.<br> :date: __2021-07-14 11:15:28__

 > Should have a code scanner on app for cheak in to pubs restaurants like the English app has<br> :date: __2021-07-09 12:37:02__

 > Not working rubbish<br> :date: __2021-07-02 17:52:44__